 Collard greens are VERY easy to grow and great for beginners.
 They withstand the summer heat well.
 Harvest tender top leaves for the best flavor (adding onion and bacon helps too;-) Use for stir fry, smoothies, or in soups and stews.

 Garlic is best planted in early Fall (late September or early October-- some say the first 2 weeks of October are the ideal time) for harvest the following season.
 Come see us during this time period for a good selection of gourmet garlic bulb starts.
 We always offer 10+ varieties of gourmet garlic from mild to strong.
 Here are some tips for planting Garlic.

 Fantastic nutritional properties!
 Makes wonderful kale chips (think potato chips from kale) and works well in soup recipes or as a hardy salad.
 Plant 8"-12" apart.
 Clip the leaves and leave the plant to produce more.
 A light frost in Fall helps sweeten the flavor.

-Blue Scotch Vates Curled: Dwarf variety with tasty blue green frilly leaves, 12"-15" high and wide, 55 days
+Blue Scotch Vates Dwarf Curled: Compact variety with tasty blue green frilly leaves, 12"-15" high and wide, 55 days

 These cool weather plants are shallow rooted so make sure you keep the soil moist to avoid damage from drought.
 Eat the bulb portion raw or steamed with butter.
 We offer the white variety.
 Make successive plantings in the spring to enjoy over a longer period of time.

 Garth's Purple: Purple-skinned type with white flesh and a mild turnip/cabbage flavor.
 Both leaves and bulbs can be eaten.
 (50 days)